 As a $300 option, you can buy a WiFi chip that lets you connect the machine to the web through your home WiFi network.
 You can then access its controls via a browser on your phone, tablet, or computer from anywhere in the world.
 You can set, monitor, and change temperatures, create cooking sequences, turn the smoker off when the sequence is complete, and it will send you email or text messages when the cooker reaches set temps or times.
 Alas, you have to install the chip yourself and there is no app yet.
 Nowadays many competitors ship with Bluetooth and/or WiFi built in and an intuitive app to make setup and control easy.
 With Bluetooth, you can control the cooker when you are in remote locations that have no internet connectivity.

 This is, sadly, one aspect of this machine I hated.
-Because it is an option and non-essential, I will not allow it to impact my final score.
-I really don't need to control my smoker from my phone or computer, although once it is set up it is nice to check on it.
+Because it is an option and non-essential, I will not allow it to impact my final rating.
+I really don't need to control my smoker from my phone or computer, although having this feature is nice and more and more pellet cookers can now be controled by a smartphone app.

 To set up the WiFi, MAK ships you a microchip with delicate, easy to bend pins.
 To install it you must remove the side panel and hopper cover by removing nine screws.
 BE CAREFUL!!!
 The side panel has a wire attached to it and if you don’t have a solid grip, it can fall and yank the wire out and bend the connectors.
 If you follow the instructions, installing the chip is fairly easy.
 It can go in only one way.
 If you try to install it upside down, a mistake that is easy to make, you will bend the pins.